 Now about that sunshine!!!
 The weather of course in Hawaii is most of the time wonderful!
 I was going to try to get a tattoo this week, but that will definitely be put on hold now.
 Most of my sunshine now, besides from my munchkins, comes from the most amazing man I have had the pleasure to accidentally meet.
 I love spending time with him.
 He makes everything so easy.
 I am calm and peaceful arou d him and it is so natural to be with him and be myself.
 More details to come!!!
 There is a lot going on but I have to focus on some positives!

 Since I am now living life as a single momma to my amazing little munchkins, I have been applying to jobs like crazy!!!!
 I have a BS in Biology, but except for school, I have been too nervous to venture out into the career world of science.
-Been quite suddenly thrust on my own has changed that!!!
+Being quite suddenly thrust on my own has changed that!!!
 I have applied to pretty much any job that I have come across.
 The ranges from service workers at hotels to restaurant servers to dental assistants and lab techs.
 I am almost just about willing to take any job that would be full-time and pay enough money to cover all my bills.

 Monday morning, March 27th, I got a call first thing out of bed asking me to come in for an interview the next day.
 This position was as a cytology assistant at a lab here on Oahu.
 I went to the interview and think it went really well!
 This position would be absolutely perfect!!!!
 I don’t want to go into too many details, but I am hoping really hard!!!!
 I should know by the end of the week!
 Wish me luck and send good vibes!!!
 I’ll keep you posted!!!

 On March 16, 2016 the family took a trip to visit Pearl Harbor, the Arizona Memorial, and the Pacific Aviation Museum located on Ford Island.
 These sites are amazing and humbling and beautiful in a horrible way.
 These historic sites were fun in a small way, in that we got to see all of the planes in the museum and the remnants of such beautiful ships.
 It also ended up being a quiet learning day for the kids, who at 6 and 4 realize that death happens and our freedom in America comes at a cost.
-This trip was amazing from a historic perspective, which my husband truly enjoyed.
-We spent much of the day explaining to the kids what everything meant and why it was so important to understand.
+This trip was amazing from a historic perspective.
+I spent much of the day explaining to the kids what everything meant and why it was so important to understand.
 The questions of why the attack happened definitely came up, which also proved to be a wonderful experience in teaching such small, innocent people that although such horrible interactions between America and Japan took place, we are working towards cooperation with each other and with a mutual understanding of respect between us because sometimes bad things happen and we cannot hate everyone who is different than us or everyone who does us wrong.
 This post has a more somber tone to it much like the day itself did, but it was a wonderful, educational, and inspiring trip to see and teach the children from nonetheless.

 How did our passion for sailing begin?
 Where did this idea come from?